1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Alpha-Neutron reaction: Neutrons of approximately 2 MeV are generated by the interaction of alpha particles from uranium with the nuclei of fluoride and other low-Z atoms.
 The magnitude of the neutron flux will vary based on the total activity of uranium (which is a function of enrichment) and the chemical compound in question (mixing of U and F).
 In the case of a storage cylinder of UF6, the typical neutron dose rate from natural to 5% enriched uranium would be expected to be 0.01 to 0.2 mrem/hr.
 Neutron dose rates from P-10 tubes would be even lower.

-Clothing: Laboratory uses only protective clothing is required.
-In the event of an accident, large-scale release or a large-scale clean-up full protective clothing will be necessary.
+Clothing: The laboratory uses only protective clothing is required.
+In the event of an accident, large-scale release or a large-scale clean-up of full protective clothing will be necessary.

-Gloves: Employee must wear appropriate protective gloves to prevent contact with this substance.
+Gloves: Employees must wear appropriate protective gloves to prevent contact with this substance.
 Used gloves should be disposed of as radioactive waste.

 Respirator: The following respirators and maximum use concentrations are recommendations by the U.S. Department of Health and Human Services, NIOSH pocket guide to chemical hazards; NIOSH criteria documents or by the U.S. Department of Labor, 29 CFR 1910 Subpart Z.